omrifried/Game-RL/README.md

 and a Dueling DDQN.

-The following videos represent an agent that was trained for 1000 iterations using the Double DDQN algorithm:
+The following videos represent an agent that was trained for 1000 iterations using the Dueling DDQN algorithm:
 <p align="left"><img src="./Gifs.Sonic_DuelDDQN.gif"></p>
 <p align="right"><img src="./Gifs/JourneyEscape_DuelDDQN.gif"></p>